-In our opinion, there may not be a gaming mouse that feels better in your grip than the DeathAdder V2 - and having a mouse that responds is especially important when you're in the midst of a vicious firefight.
+In our opinion, there may not be a gaming mouse that feels better in your hand than the DeathAdder V2 - and having a mouse that responds effectively is especially important when you're in the midst of a vicious firefight.
 But while the DeathAdder has long been a trusted choice for esports professionals, the latest version does a great job of patching up what few problems the original had.
-Fundamentally, this isn't that feature rich of a mouse.
+Fundamentally, this isn't a particularly feature-rich mouse.
 Instead, it's lean and mean, making use of durable infrared switches and a Focus+ optical sensor to deliver reliability and performance above all else.

 5. Corsair M65 Elite – FPS Gaming Mouse

 Built With Snipers in Mind

 With the recent release of the Scopes and Scatter Guns Trios mode, it's clear that Warzone is a game accommodating to snipers, and so is the Corsair M65 RGB.
 The most obvious advantage here is the inclusion of a DPI adjustment button positioned smartly near the triggers, but it's also ergonomically designed to fit comfortably with gamers regardless of their preferred grip type.
 And rather fitting for its large size, the M65 is designed like a tank.
 The Omron switches are rated for a full 50 million clicks, and the entire frame is constructed from anodized aluminum.
 You also get further control of your experience thanks to its adjustable weight.

 6. BenQ Zowie FK2 Ambidextrous Gaming Mouse